 The most common of these physical impairments include but are not limited to:

 - Brain injury and neuromuscular impairments include strokes, epilepsy, and cerebral palsy.
 Degenerative conditions include muscular dystrophy, multiple sclerosis, and cystic fibrosis.
-Spinal cord injuries may occur from a broken neck or back and spinal bifida.
+Spinal cord injuries may occur from a broken neck or back and spina bifida.

 - Orthopedic problems consist of amputations, deformities of the spine or limbs, cleft palate, and club foot.